-Preexisting condition.
-This is a common reference used by the insurance adjuster in the context of their evaluation of your injury claim to explain how the accident didn’t cause your injuries.
+- Preexisting condition.
+This is a common term in our glossary of insurance terms used by the insurance adjuster in the context of their evaluation of your injury claim to explain how the accident didn’t cause your injuries.
 When the adjuster characterizes your injury as preexisting, notice that they aren’t saying you aren’t injured.
 The adjuster is acknowledging that you do have an injury.
 However, they deny that the accident caused it.

 In preexisting injury cases, it’s possible that something in your medical records was found that either implies or directly states that your injury previously existed.
 If your adjuster makes this argument to you, there are 3 basic responses:

 - First, if the injury didn’t exist prior, address the matter head-on and ask them to show you where in the medical records they found this.